raspberrypilearning/rock-band/en/step_2.md

 --- task ---

-Click and drag the drum to the bottom of the screen.
+Click and drag the drum to the bottom of the Stage.

 --- /task ---